-Tragically, car wrecks can result in death.
-Sometimes accidents kill drivers or passengers immediately.
-In other circumstances, the person may succumb to their injuries in the weeks following the accident.
-Nothing can undo the grief of such a situation, but our experienced car accident lawyers are available to provide clear, accurate information about your potential Family Compensation Act claim during this difficult time.
-We can help you decide how you want to proceed.
+Unfortunately, car accidents can result in death–killing drivers or passengers immediately.
+In other circumstances, the person may succumb to their injuries in the days or weeks following an accident.
+Nothing can undo the grief of such a situation, but speaking to an experienced car accident lawyer can provide clear, accurate information about how to proceed.